aafrinshahas/ecom/README.md

 - Breadcrumbs: Active state updates based on URL pathname and if pathname no there url it set default and render homepage.

+- Toggle Functionality and date handling using context (DashboardContextProvider).

 ### Charts

 - Integrated Chart.js with react-chartjs-2.